 World becomes creative and innovative day by day.
 Man has created various gadgets with the capability of dealing with individual electromagnetic waves.
 Want me to specify few examples?
 I’d love to do it even if you don’t want to hear it.

-Televisions, Ovens, Radios, Radars, X-ray machines and many more.
+Televisions, Ovens, Radios, Radars, X-ray machines and many more are examples for electromagnetic waves.
 Before hitting some types of waves, let me describe the common characteristics of electromagnetic waves.

 - Electromagnetic waves are a type of transverse waves.